 If you enjoyed this series and would like to read more about commonly confused plants and animals in Florida, you can find more here:

-This blog post was written by Natural Resources Extension Program Intern, Ms. Paxton Evans, under supervision by Natural Resources and Conservation Extension Agent, Mrs. Shannon Carnevale.
+Ms. Paxton Evans, Natural Resources Extension Program Intern, wrote this blog post under supervision of Natural Resources and Conservation Extension Agent, Mrs. Shannon Carnevale.